Next One @ Sotheby’s: Hugely Popular Amy Cappellazzo Bites the Dust What will happen @ Sotheby's Japan?

 Sad news for the global art business world, announced just minutes ago via The Art Newspaper.

-Charming Amy Cappellazzo, 53, peaked first her career as director at the Rubell Collection in Miami, the same year when I exhibited at the 1.
+Charming Amy Cappellazzo, 53, initially peaked her career as director at the Rubell Collection in Miami, the same year when I exhibited at the 1.
 ART BASEL MIAMI BEACH art fair.
 (And got my front page coverage on the MIAMI HERALD Newspaper!)

 Through her intelligent manoeuvres, sympathetic temperament, her eloquent appearance, she succeeded in gathering a huge crowd of followers in the global art scene.
 Perche fa anche una bella figura. ;-)